 Although production standards for organic beef are available, we need a systematic way to increase the number of quality grass-raised and grass-finished cattle – without the expense of organic certification during product and market development.

 We intend to use our production unit system to match herd size with demand.
-Audit trails and accounting will be standardized (Data Matrix).
+Audit trails and accounting will be standardized.

 Proposed Production Standards

-A clear production standard is the first step in evaluating consumer demand for beef produced on pasture-based regenerative and organic farms.
+A clear set of production standards is the first step in evaluating consumer demand for beef produced on pasture-based regenerative and organic farms.
 My proposed production standard uses a five-step process to address grain-versus-forage and medications issues.

 Step 1 cattle would be produced without growth hormones, parasiticides, and antibiotics.
 These cattle would receive a conventionally produced ration.